 • The GGST is administered to applicants when required before the administration of a written assessment and/or interview.

-• A minimum of seven (7) years of progressively responsible experience in finance, budget, accounting, administrative services or related area is required.
+• A minimum of seven (7) years of experience in finance, budget, accounting, and administrative services is required.

-• Experience with SAP or similar Enterprise Resource Planning system (ERP) is required.
+• Experience with Enterprise Resource Planning Systems especially Umoja is desirable.

-• Experience with an international organization is desirable.
+• Experience working at the United Nations or other international organization is desirable.

 Work Hours: 8